mayonorris/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ugo+x hello : Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

-chmod o+rwx hello : sets the permission to the file hello as follows:
+chmod 007  hello : sets the permission to the file hello as follows:

     Owner: no permission at all
     Group: no permission at all